eremeeveugene/LeetCode-CS/README.md

 I analyze the time and space complexity using Big O notation for every algorithm solution in this repo.
 This analysis helps me understand the efficiency and scalability of each solution.

+## Automation Jobs

+I've created automation jobs for this repository to streamline the development process.
+These jobs are defined in the `dotnet.yml` file and include steps for building the project, running tests with coverage, checking code style, and generating and uploading coverage reports.
+The jobs run on every push and pull request to the `develop` branch.

 ## Code Coverage Report

 You can view the code coverage report [here](https://eremeeveugene.github.io/LeetCode-CS/).

 ## LeetCode Profile

-Check out my [LeetCode profile](https://leetcode.com/u/eremeeveugene/) to see more about my problem-solving journey.
+Check out my [LeetCode](https://leetcode.com/u/eremeeveugene/) profile to see more about my problem-solving journey.

 ## Technologies Used